For this reason, I should probably just rename my blog “Cupcakes & Salad”.

 The salad can be cold or warm with roasted vegetables.
 I don’t play favorites, but I do flit from obsession to obsession like a butterfly.

 And like every other salad I’ve ever posted on AHC, I have eaten this quinoa roasted vegetable chopped salad (or some variation thereof) everyday for about a month.
-Creature of habit.
+Unquestionably, I’m a creature of habit.

 I LOVE roasted vegetables.
 Especially sweet potatoes, baby potatoes and onions.
 And when you toss all those roasted vegetables in with chopped kale and spinach and a healthy dose of quinoa, you have a winning combination.